Guide to Project Management Methodologies and Frameworks

 The term Scrum originated from rugby.
 In rugby, the process where a team huddles around the ball and attempts to pass it down the field to win is referred to as Scrum.
 Scrum framework helps every person in the team to work together and complete a project successfully.

-Scrum framework is the most widely used Agile methodology that enables small, closely-knit teams to create complex products in an incremental way.
+Scrum Methodology is the most widely used Agile methodology that enables small, closely-knit teams to create complex products in an incremental way.
 The Scrum framework decomposes work from the visionary and strategic level to easily consumable, actionable tasks that all team members can work on during a sprint.

 In a Scrum environment, the complete workflow is built around a sprint.
-Unlike the waterfall methodology that locks up resources several months in advance, Scrum allows the team to focus on a handful of tasks for two weeks, reflect on results, and then decide what to work on.
+Unlike the waterfall methodology that locks up resources several months in advance, Scrum allows the team to focus on scrum sprint meetings with a handful of tasks for two weeks, reflect on results, and then decide what to work on.

 Before you start every sprint, the marketing team needs to plan what they’ll work on for the next two weeks.
 The process starts with the product owner describing the desired goal for the sprint.
 Based on this, scrum masters create a list of tasks that need to be completed within the sprint.